DANGEROUS DRIVING SOLICITORS

 - Knowingly driving a vehicle with a dangerous fault.

 If you have been judged to have committed any of these acts, you could be charged with dangerous driving, an offence which can carry severe penalties.

-If you are found guilty of committing dangerous driving, the first thing to note is that you will leave with a criminal record, something which you will need to disclose to all future employers and could potentially prohibit you from travelling to countries where a visa is required.
+If you are found guilty of Dangerous Driving, the first thing to note is that you will leave with a criminal record.
+You will need to disclose this to all future employers and it could potentially prohibit you from travelling to countries where a visa is required.

-Alongside this, you will also face a mandatory driving ban, with the length linked to the severity of your offence, unless you are deemed to have exceptional circumstances which prohibit this.
+Alongside this, you will also face a mandatory driving ban.
+The length of the ban will be linked to the severity of your offence, unless your defence for dangerous driving is based upon exceptional circumstances which prohibit this.